perchlabs/setupify/README.md

 Sometimes your init scripts will fail.
 If any init script exits with a value other than `0` then the provisioning will be halted with an error message of the offending script.

 #### License
-Setupify is licensed under the terms of LGPL.
+Setupify is licensed under the terms of LGPL v3.

 #### The Book